This page is designed to answer the following questions:

-Psychological needs arise in the mind and can be thought of as something that is wanted or desired and the absence of which can lead to feelings of discomfort and unfulfilment.
-The need to have independence, control, self-worth and intellectual stimulation are example of psychological needs.
+Psychological needs arise in the mind and can be thought of as something that is wanted or desired and the absence of which can lead to feelings of discomfort and unfulfillment.
+The need to have independence, control, self-worth and intellectual stimulation are examples of psychological needs.

 Social needs are related to psychological needs and encompass needs such as having fulfilling relationships, acceptance by peers, love and intimacy.

-Spirtual needs relate to finding meaning or purpose in ones life.
-It does not have to be based on religion, but for individuals that are religious, their religion can make a large contribution to their spiritual wellbeing.
+Spiritual needs relate to finding meaning or purpose in one’s life.
+It does not have to be based on religion, but for individuals that are religious, their religion can make a large contribution to their spiritual well-being.

 Individual’s physical health

 An individual’s physical health will contribute towards their overall well-being, so as care workers, we should promote healthy lifestyles.
 However, we must also respect an individual’s lifestyle choices if they are in conflict with their physical health.